-Prague, Czech Republic – From turn-of-the-century pacifist activism to groundbreaking scientific discoveries whose impact can still be felt today, here’s a brief look at the five Czech Nobel Prize laureates in history.
+Prague, Czech Republic – From turn-of-the-century pacifist activism to groundbreaking scientific discoveries whose impact can still be felt today, here’s a brief look at the five Nobel Prize laureates hailing from the Czech Republic.

 Bertha von Suttner – Nobel Peace Prize (1905)

 She then spent nine years in the Caucasus region with her husband, Baron Arthur Gundaccar von Suttner whom she had met in Vienna, before returning to Austria.
-During all that time, she continued publishing and became increasingly active in pacifist circles – these two aspects of her life becoming increasingly intertwined over the years, as exemplified by her famous 1889 anti-militarist novel Lay Down Your Arms.
-She was also the editor of the pacifist journal Die Waffen Nieder, initiated and chaired the Austrian Peace Society and took part to the founding of many other such institutions throughout Europe.
+During all that time, she continued publishing and became increasingly active in pacifist circles.
+These two aspects of her life became increasingly intertwined over the years, as exemplified by her famous 1889 anti-militarist novel Lay Down Your Arms.
+She was also the editor of the pacifist journal Die Waffen Nieder, initiated and chaired the Austrian Peace Society and took part in the founding of many like-minded organisations across Europe.

 Gerty and Carl Cori – Nobel Prize in Physiology or Medicine (1947)

 Husband and wife Carl and Gerty Cori were a Czech-American couple who jointly won the 1947 Nobel Prize in Medicine or Physiology.

 Born in 1896 in Prague the daughter of a Jewish businessman, Gerty Theresa Cori (born Radnitz) was home-schooled until the age of 10 and then attended a girls’ preparatory school at a time when women who wanted to study in scientific fields were still highly marginalized.
 She enrolled at the German University of Prague in 1914, where she met her future husband, Carl Cori.